florimondmanca/asgi-caches/README.md

         ...
 ```

-Note that the `@cached` decorator actually works on any ASGI application, which is why this example uses Starlette [endpoints](https://www.starlette.io/endpoints/) instead of function-based views.
-As a consequence, applying `@cached` to methods of an endpoint class is not supported (but this should not be a problem because caching is only ever applied to GET and HEAD operations).
+Note that since the `@cached` decorator actually works on any ASGI application, the snippet above uses a Starlette [endpoint](https://www.starlette.io/endpoints/) instead of a function-based view.
+(As a consequence, applying `@cached` to methods of an endpoint class is not supported.
+This should not be a problem, because caching is only ever applied to GET and HEAD operations.)

 To disable caching altogether on a given view, use the `@never_cache` decorator: